 The sharing of FSA data is also an existing commitment in the BC Tripartite Education Agreement (2018-2023) signed by the BC Ministry of Education, Indigenous Services Canada, and the First Nations Education Steering Committee (FNESC).
-Specifically, the Province commits in Schedule I of BCTEA to provide aggregate data to FNESC including the "percentage of students who are meeting or exceeding expectations for reading, writing and numeracy in grades 4 and 7 in the Foundation Skills Assessment."
+Specifically, the Province commits in Schedule I of BCTEA to provide aggregate data to FNESC including the "percentage of students who are meeting or exceeding expectations for reading, writing and numeracy in grades 4 and 7 in the Foundation Skills Assessment" as well as "participation rates for the Foundational Skills Assessment."
 BCTEA also includes a commitment for the Ministry to release the annual How Are We Doing? report, of which the FSAs are an integral component, and to consult with FNESC regarding "any proposed changes to the structure" of the report.